Wake Forest Baptist Offers Tips on Sun Safety

 According to the American Academy of Dermatology, many teens and young adults believe that a tan represents “good health” and boosts their self-esteem.
-Unfortunately, the type of exposure that produces these results can actually lead to various health issues including skin cancer and premature skin aging.
+Unfortunately, the type of exposure that produces these results can actually lead to various health issues including skin cancer, Melanoma and premature skin aging.

 William W. Huang, MD, MPH, Department of Dermatology at Wake Forest Baptist Medical Center, discusses the following tanning-related misconceptions and offers tips to keep you safe and healthy all year around.

 There are three types of ultraviolet (UV) radiation; UVA, UVB and UVC.
 UVA is able to penetrate deeper into the skin due to its longer wavelengths and contributes to premature skin aging, wrinkling and skin cancer/melanoma.
 UVB is the primary cause of skin reddening and sunburns that contribute to skin cancer risk.
 UVC never reaches the earth’s surface in any significant amount.